 We hope SSEN will apply the G99 regulations to the Park with a light touch, but how light is not yet known.
 Nevertheless, there will be increased administration costs for FWP and these will depend on the technologies and scale of generation involved.
 There may also be delays in connecting some generating systems.

-Further, unless we increase our export capacity, FWP will in future lose its ability to offer connections or to add a further wind turbine.
+Unless FWP increases the export capacity to the grid, we will in future lose the ability to add new generation systems – private, as a company and as a community.
 To be cost effective this export capacity has to be increased in large blocks.
-An application under the new regulations will cost around £120/kW of increased installed generation capacity.
+An application under the new regulations is expected to cost around £120/kW of increased installed generation capacity.
+FWP reserves the right to make proportionate connection costs for private generators, though has not done so to date.